knightsUCF/COVIDGenomeAnalysis/README.md

 # Start and Stop Codons

 Start codons and stop codons are significant because they indicate where a protein sequence can begin and end, such as the spike protein in the Corona virus.
-A codon in the form of a trinucleotide base such as "ATG" codes for the amino acid, "methionine".
+A codon in the form of a trinucleotide ATG codes for the amino acid, "methionine".
 Methionine is an important amino acid being the most common start codon. (https://en.wikipedia.org/wiki/Start_codon)

 ![alt text](https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/Images/start%20end%20codons.jpg)